 Until now, the rule was that you only had to call the police to an accident if the damage to vehicles or property exceeded CZK 100,000, if there were injuries or if there was no agreement on fault.
 In other cases, it is sufficient to draw up an accident report with the other party involved in the accident.
 The existing conditions still apply, but the amount of damages has doubled.
 You should therefore only call the police if you have incurred damage of CZK 200,000 or more.

 It sounds simple, but in practice there can be a few snags.
 For example – what if you are not sure about the amount of damage?
 In modern cars, even a scratched bumper can mean tens of thousands of crowns.
-And if it later turns out that the damage exceeded the legal limit, the insurance company may refuse to pay or claim the damage retrospectively.
+And if it later turns out that the damage exceeded the legal limit, the insurance company may refuse to pay or may claim retrospectively.
 In such a case, failure to pay the police can become very expensive.

 Recommendation?
 If you’re not sure, call the police instead.
 This is also true if the other driver seems unsure, changes statements or refuses to sign the accident report.
 The police will help resolve the matter objectively and your legal position will be much stronger.